whitschroder/remote-sensing/_sources/corona.md

 The procedure is similar in QGIS.
 To add the .csv file with coordinates to QGIS, use the Add Delimited Text Layer option under Layer.

 Refer to the [Georeferencer](https://docs.qgis.org/3.34/en/docs/user_manual/working_with_raster/georeferencer.html) for instructions.
+The Georeferencer is available under Layers.

 ## Limitations